Parsa-Sedigh/microservice-grider/pamphlets/section-4.md

   ```shell
   k get pods
   ```
-  we see a pod named `posts` and this posts name is the metadata name property.
+  we see a pod named `posts` and this posts name is the metadata's name property.
-- spec: is gonna have a list of confiuration options for the pod that we're about to create.
+- spec: is gonna have a list of configuration options for the pod that we're about to create.
 This is a very precise defintion that controls exactly what should be going on inside this pod and how the pod should behave.
   - The only required property we have to put in the spec, is containers.
 Containers is gonna be an array.
 That's what the dash at the beginning of it meant.
   - A dash means that we want ti add in a array entity.
 So we could technically have many containers inside that one pod, but in our case, we have just one.
 So one